apache/paimon/docs/content/maintenance/dedicated-compaction.md

     --catalog-conf s3.secret-key=*****
 ```

-You can use `-D execution.runtime-mode=batch` to control batch or streaming mode.
+You can use `-D execution.runtime-mode=batch` or `-yD execution.runtime-mode=batch` to control batch or streaming mode(The -yD option is used for the ON-YARN scenario).
 If you submit a batch job, all
 current table files will be compacted.
 If you submit a streaming job, the job will continuously monitor new changes
 to the table and perform compactions as needed.